 - Faulkner and Rappleye Brass Scholarships

-The admission cycle for the 2017-18 academic year is now open.
-The deadline for all applications, supplemental materials, and test scores is has been extended to April 1, 2017 (from January 15, 2017) for admission to Fall 2017.
+The admission cycle for the 2022-23 academic year is now open!
+The deadline for all applications, supplemental materials, and test scores is January 10, 2022 for admission to Fall 2022.
+Some prescreen materials for performance applications are due earlier (please click here to review those deadlines).
 It is important to note that the longer you wait to complete your application and submit your materials, your chances of receiving a funding package decreases.